 Are you training yourself to play golf with your Left Brain all the time?

 An effective Mental Routine will have you using your Left Brain for what it is good at and then using your Right Brain to play the shot.
+It will help you prepare the best golf brain possible.

 Always finish your practice on the range with shots to different targets using a full mental routine.
 Then play golf on the course with a full mental routine for every shot, no Left Brain controlling and swinging allowed!